Butter Pot Provincial Park

 Butter Pot Provincial Park is a Provincial Park on the Avalon Peninsula of the island of Newfoundland, Canada.
-The park covers an area of approximately 28 km2 and is located on the Trans-Canada Highway about 35 km southwest of St. John's.
+Covering an of 2,833 hectares (28.33 km2), it is located on the Trans-Canada Highway, about 36 km southwest of St. John's.
 The park is named for a prominent rounded hill (Butter Pot Hill, 303 m) inside the park boundary.
-Butter Pot incorporates both day-use and overnight camping facilities, and in winter months provides groomed cross-country ski trails.
+The park is known for its boreal forest and diverse birdlife, attracting hikers, birdwatchers, campers, and winter sports enthusiasts.
+It offers 175 campsites, multiple trails, and several ponds for swimming, paddling, and fishing.
+Butter Pot Provincial Park is one of the most visited parks in the Newfoundland provincial park system.